Tom-Tee/mad-events/README.md

 Clone the GitHub repository and change directory into `Mad Events`:
 ```
-git clone gh repo clone Tom-Tee/mad-events
+gh repo clone Tom-Tee/mad-events
 ```

-You will first need to have the latest version of Ruby installed on your computer.
+This application was built with Ruby 2.6.6
 You can check your Ruby version with:
 ```
 ruby -v